The submission must adhere to all PeerJ Chemistry journals policies (see: 'Journal Policies').

 The data on which the conclusions are based must be provided or made available in an acceptable discipline-specific repository.

-Decisions are not made based on any subjective determination of impact, degree of advance, novelty, being of interest to only a niche audience, etc.
+Decisions are not made based on any subjective determination of impact, degree of advance, novelty or being of interest to only a niche audience.
+We will also consider studies with null findings.

 Additional review criteria for literature review articles: